bauerca/configable/README.md

 helping with is some requirement and type checking all wrapped up in some fancy decorator syntax.

-A Configable is a Python `dict` which is immediately populated with all of the properties passed in at instantiation.
-Each function that is

-It then does some validation on those

 You usually don't override `__init__` in a `Configable` subclass.
 A `Configable` expects to be initialized by a python dictionary, which was probably loaded from a config file.